Virtues

 "The Goal Of The Virtuous Life Is To Become Like God" (St. Gregory of Nyssa, CCC§1803).

 In our educational model, everything is understood, explained and promoted in terms of virtue.
 Students learn that all the different facets of life, all the different aspects of Christianity and the totality of what education means (no matter what subject matter they might be learning) are all part of the growth in virtue so that they might see that everything they are doing in their education prepares them now to share in God's own divine life.
 Virtues are to be taught, caught and sought.
 We have a weekly group session so that virtue is taught: students learn the 'why' of virtues, the meaning of each virtue and how they sit together to enable them to grow in eternal happiness.
-We seek to enable students to "catch" virtues by modelling and noticing them in others.
+We seek to enable students to "catch" virtues by modeling and noticing them in others.
 Students are taught to do something extra each day for someone.
-Then each evening, students look back on their day in a group session to see how they and others exercised the virtue of charity.
-By discussing daily experiences of practice in virtue, students inspire each other daily to seek out virtue with greater fervour.
+At the end of each day, students look back on their day in a group session to see how they and others exercised the virtue of charity.
+By discussing daily experiences of practice in virtue, students inspire each other daily to seek out virtue with greater zeal.

 When students grow in virtue, they clearly display their inherent divine likeness.
 By growth in virtue, students make visible to others the invisible divine persons of the Holy Trinity (St. Columbanus, Instr 11:1-2).